ThomasBassa/qa-team-voltron/Mini Project 03/README.md

 from a local-only repo is more or less difficult than cloning first.

 Regarding issues...

 1. Show Task List view in Eclipse
-2. Add a new task db (forget the proper name)
+2. Add a new task respository of the GitHub Issues type
+	- Server -> your repository
+	- Label -> Doesn't matter, pick one
+	- User id -> GitHub username (needed for issue creation)
+	- Password -> GitHub password (also needed for creation); tick Save Password
-3. Add a view that doesn't filter anything
+3. Add a query that doesn't filter anything
 4. Issues now present.
-Add new ones to the same place...
+Use the Task List's New Task button to make new issues.
+5. Make sure to use the synchronize button to keep the list up to date with what GitHub sees